tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     # touch /etc/pm/power.d/intel-audio-powersave

-> S/PDIF Output Does Not Work
+> S/PDIF output does not work

 If the optical/coaxial digital output of your motherboard/sound card is not working or stopped working, and have already enabled and unmuted it